 THE WHITE PATHS OF TOWERKOP

-Only Jean, at her bakery just outside the building, and a few infirmed members of the community were not present.
-Even the children were there on the top deck, looking down on us.
-I noticed with concern that they sat perspiring and crying in the intense heat while nannies, dressed in scarlet overalls, fanned them with white aprons.
+We are, of course, accustomed to the heat, despite the regular rain fall of this town.
+The hot plains of both Karoos stretch out beneath our mountains.
+But three fans usually do the work in such cases and I sometimes excuse myself and go into my chambers to remove my skirt, which is surplus to requirements due to my black robes.
+But that day was different.
+About six hundred people – a substantial section of the dorp’s population – were crammed into the court, their black umbrellas piled at the exit.
+Even the children of Albertsburg were there on the top deck, looking down on us.
+I noticed with concern that they sat up there perspiring and crying in the intense temperature, while nannies, dressed in scarlet overalls, fanned them with white aprons.
 Their parents, uncles, aunts, grandparents and older siblings, sat below with their eyes directed at the accused, ignoring the wailing above.

 I had walked into the court that day to be met with this wall of heat.
 An expanse of newspapers, books, tablets and aprons – anything that could force some movement in the air – were rising and falling.
 Above it all a constant calling for quiet was being issued, unsuccessfully, by Captain Mandel’s policemen.
 It was only the accused – the engineer – who sat motionless and silent.
-And as I looked across the court I noticed, for the first time, that his sharp penetrating eyes were resting on me.
+And as I looked across the court I noticed that his sharp penetrating eyes were resting on me.
 With this I quickly shifted my gaze.
 But I could still see out of the corner of my eye, as I moved to my bench, his slender figure: his square shoulders, his thinning grey hair, his large forehead, the small pointed white beard and that dark peregrine-like stare.

+Sweat was already running down the backs of my legs into my heelless rubber-soled shoes as I entered.
 Just then Sarah, the clerk of the court, made her way through the crowd dragging a large heavy fan without a protective cage.
-Her bottle-blonde hair was darkened with sweat and her tight red skirt and leopard print Moscow-court heels restricted her movements.
-Mr Davidson, the stenographer, hurried to help her and she pointed out to him that the fan should be placed to cool the Captain.
+Her bottle-blonde hair was darkened with sweat and her tight red skirt restricted her movements.
+Mr Davidson, the stenographer, hurried to help her and she pointed out to him that the fan should be placed to cool Captain Mandel and Albert, our mayor.

 ‘Judge,’ Sarah called walking towards me scowling, ‘you’ve got to get Clarence to cool the room.’